cloudflare/workers-sdk/ISSUE_TRIAGE.md

 This typically includes the version of Wrangler being used and steps to reproduce.

 - If the issue may be legitimate but needs more information, add the `needs clarification` label.
-- If the issue does not provide clear steps to reproduce the problem then add the `needs reproduction` label.
+- If the issue does not provide clear steps to reproduce the problem, then add the `needs reproduction` label.

 These labels can be revisited if the author can provide further clarification.
 You can see a list of issues that need revisiting by filtering on ["needs reproduction" and "needs clarification"](https://github.com/cloudflare/workers-sdk/issues?q=is%3Aopen+is%3Aissue+project%3Acloudflare%2F1+label%3A%22needs+clarification%22).